satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 as arbiters of quality and significance of research.

-Without a transparent and objective framework, journals have gained hierarchicy in the status of journals often quantified by a journal's impact factor (Garfield, 1955).
+Without a transparent and objective framework, journals have gained hierarchical stature, attracting the best reviewers, quantified by a journal's impact factor (Garfield, 1955).
 As such, certain journal titles have overtaken the review process as arbiters of quality and significance of research.

 With the difficulty for individual reviewers to review the increasing number and complexity of articles, and the use of journal impact factors